The Metro Charter requires that a standing citizens' committee be established and maintained by the Metro Office of Citizen Involvement.

-- reviewing and making recommendations on Metro's engagement strategies and practices at the project and program level
+- Reviewing and making recommendations on Metro's engagement practices and the Public Engagement Guide

-- Community service: Demonstrated commitment to community involvement
+- Community service: Demonstrated commitment to meaningful community involvement

 - Experience: Demonstrated skills, knowledge or experience valuable to support Metro’s public engagement principles